Stable cohomology of polyvector fields: Recollection: M. Kontsevich's graph complex

 Elements are linear combinations of graphs, symmetric under permutations of the vertex numbers.
 In pictures, we indicate this by drawing black vertices without numbers:

-$\fGC$ is a dg lie algebra, as is any deformation complex.
+$\fGC$ is a differential graded Lie algebra, as is any deformation complex.
 The differential is the bracket with the Maurer-Cartan element

-This amounts to splitting vertices of graphs. \begin{defi} M. Kontsevich's graph complex $\GC$ is the sub-dg Lie algebra of $\fGC$ spanned by connected graphs without tadpoles (short cycles) all of whose vertices are at least trivalent. \end{defi} It is shown in \cite{megrt} that this is indeed a sub dg lie algebra.
+This amounts to splitting vertices of graphs. \begin{defi} M. Kontsevich's graph complex $\GC$ is the differential graded Lie subalgebra of $\fGC$ spanned by connected graphs without tadpoles (short cycles) all of whose vertices are at least trivalent. \end{defi} It is shown in \cite{megrt} that this is indeed a differential graded Lie subalgebra.
+Furthermore, it is shown in \cite[Proposition 3.4]{megrt} that the cohomology of $\fGC$ may be expressed through that of $\GC$ and the wheel classes $W_n$.
 The graph cohomology is the cohomology of $\GC$ and is in general hard to compute.
-The main result of \cite{megrt} (and \cite{sergeime}) is the following Theorem: \begin{thm}[\cite{megrt}, \cite{sergeime}] $H^0(\GC )\cong \grt$ is the Grothendieck Teichm\"uller Lie algebra.
+The main result of \cite{megrt} is the following Theorem: \begin{thm}[\cite{megrt}] $H^0(\GC )\cong \grt_1$ is the Grothendieck Teichm\"uller Lie algebra.
 Furthermore $H^{<0}(\GC)=0$. \end{thm} It is not known how to compute the higher graph cohomology.
-It is however known that it is not zero by computer experiments, see e.g. \cite{barnatanmk}.
+It is however known that it is not zero by computer experiments, see e.~g. \cite{barnatanmk}.
 Because of the action of $\Gra$ on $\Tpoly$ there is a natural map from $\fGC$ into the Chevalley complex $C(\Tpoly, \Tpoly)$ of $\Tpoly$:

 This explains how graph cohomology classes can be understood as $\Lie\{1\}$ algebra cohomology classes (with values in the adjoint representation) in Theorem \ref{thm:main}.
-It does not yet explain how graph cohomology classes can be understood as $\Lie\{1\}$ algebra cohomology classes of $\Tpoly^{\geq 2}$ with values in the trivial representation.
-However, note that by the inclusion $\Tpoly^{\geq 2}\to \Tpoly$ and by the map of $\Tpoly^{\geq 2}$-modules $\Tpoly\to \R$ there is a natural map of complexes
+It does not yet explain how graph cohomology classes can be understood as $\Lie\{1\}$ algebra cohomology classes of $\Tpoly^{\geq 2}$ with values in the trivial representation as in Theorem \ref{thm:konts}.
+However, note that by the inclusion $\Tpoly^{\geq 2}\to \Tpoly$ and by the map of $\Tpoly^{\geq 2}$-modules $\Tpoly\to \R$ by evaluating at 0 there is a natural map of complexes

 This means that graph cohomology classes also yield $\Lie\{1\}$ algebra cohomology classes of $\Tpoly^{\geq 2}$ with values in the trivial representation, as in Theorem \ref{thm:konts}.